seepiol/Rasp2Pc/README.md

 | Blank                  | -      | -           |
 | Blank                  | -      | -           |

-An important future part of this program is the shortcuts costumization.
-If you want to modify it now, you have to
+If you want to modify the keyboard shortcuts,

-1) Modify rasp.py and change the button text, and keep note of the name of the index (written in the comment next to it)
+1) Modify rasp.py and change the button text, and keep note of the name of the shortcut index (written in the comment next to it)
-2) Go on the corresponding function on pc.py and change the command called by subprocess: `subprocess.Popen("insert the command here", shell=True)`.
-The command will be the one that, as terminal, launches the application

-The same goes for keyboard shortcuts, with the difference that, for example, if you want to add the `Ctrl+F` shortcut, write:
+2) Go on the corresponding function on pc.py and change the keys called by pynput.
+For example, if you want to add the `Ctrl+F` shortcut, write:

 ```
 with keyboard.pressed(Key.ctrl):